 The core training programme will remain at 7 years, with waypoints also remaining the same.

-Much of the current clinical content will be the same.
+Much of the current clinical content is the same.
 However it will be described, packaged and assessed differently.

 The new curriculum is designed to promote and encourage the exercise of professional judgement, both by the Trainee and the trainer.
 This is a fundamental concept of the new curriculum.